-For every project involving vertebrate animals, the principal investigator(s) is required to use the Protocol and Compliance Management online submission program.
+For every project involving vertebrate animals, the principal investigator(s) is required to use the Sparcs IACUC online submission program.

 There are various types of projects involving the husbandry and experimental manipulation of vertebrate animals, all of which are subject to review and approval by IACUC.
 These include but are not limited to the following:

-Prior to submitting a grant proposal for extramural or intramural funding, the investigator must use the Protocol and Compliance Management system to submit the online IACUC Project Evaluation Forms.
+Prior to submitting a grant proposal for extramural or intramural funding, the investigator must use the SPARCS IACUC system to submit the online IACUC evaluation forms.
 For proposals submitted to NIH, NSF, and related agencies, present policy requires that the procedures in the project be under consideration by the IACUC and approved before any animals are acquired or work initiated.
-For agencies that have no explicit requirement for review and approval by the IACUC, it is the policy of the College that no animals may be acquired or animal use initiated before review and approval by the IACUC.
+For agencies that have no explicit requirement for review and approval by the IACUC, it is the policy of the university that no animals may be acquired or animal use initiated before review and approval by the IACUC.

 Independent faculty research